This doctoral program is delivered mostly online, allowing you to complete the program while still working. Face-to-face sessions are limited to...

-- Five-day courses delivered in Colorado the first three Summers.
+- Five-day courses delivered in-person the first three Summers.

-- Your dissertation defense will also be presented on campus during the final semester of your program.
+- Your dissertation defense will also be presented in person during the final semester of your program.

 Degree Requirements (64 Credit Hours)